-The Company utilizes over-the-counter interest rate swaps to limit exposure to market fluctuations on floating-rate debt.
-During the second quarter of 2016, the Company entered into a floating to fixed interest rate swap for an initial aggregate notional amount of \$300 million.
-The notional amount at April 1, 2018 was \$186 million.
-This interest rate swap is designated as a cash flow hedge.
-The gains and losses associated with this interest rate swap are recorded in accumulated other comprehensive income (loss).
-The fair value of this swap was an asset of \$4.1 million at April 1, 2018 and recorded to other non-current assets on the Condensed Consolidated Balance Sheet.
+The Company utilizes interest rate swaps to limit exposure to market fluctuations on floating-rate debt.
+In the second quarter of 2018, the Company entered into a floating to fixed interest rate swap for a notional amount of \$150 million.
+The fair value of this swap is a liability of \$0.2 million at September 30, 2018 and is recorded in other non-current liabilities on the Condensed Consolidated Balance Sheet.
+In addition, in the second quarter of 2016, the Company entered into a floating to fixed interest rate swap with an initial aggregate notional amount of \$300 million.
+The notional amount was \$157 million at September 30, 2018.
+The fair value of this swap is an asset of \$3.7 million at September 30, 2018 and is recorded in other non-current assets on the Condensed Consolidated Balance Sheet.
+These interest rate swaps are designated as cash flow hedges.
+The gains and losses associated with these interest rate swaps are recorded in accumulated other comprehensive income (loss).